lhyfst/kitti_eval/README.md

 - June, 2017:
   * Fixed the bug of detection box filtering based on min height according to KITTI's note on 25.04.2017.

+### lhy improvement

+- May, 2019:
+  * make the output result more readable and concise
+  * the output result will be recorded in "all_result.txt" as well